M2000Interpreter/Environment/utf8/pic.bas.utf8.txt

 End Sub
 Sub ClrSprites()
 On Error Resume Next
-Dim i As Long, zero As basket, zerocounter As Counters If PobjNum > 0 Then
+Dim i As Long, Zero As basket, zerocounter As Counters If PobjNum > 0 Then
 For i = PobjNum To 1 Step -1
-        players(i) = zero
+        players(i) = Zero
         Prefresh(i) = zerocounter
         PobjNum = i
 If Form1.dSprite.Count > PobjNum Then Unload Form1.dSprite(PobjNum)